squidfunk/mkdocs-material/docs/guides/setting-up-navigation.md

 `permalink`

-:   This option adds an anchor link containing the paragraph symbol `¶` or
+:   :octicons-milestone-24: Default: `false` – This option adds an anchor link
-    another custom symbol at the end of each headline, exactly like on the page you're currently viewing, which Material for MkDocs will make appear on
+    containing the paragraph symbol `¶` or another custom symbol at the end of each headline, exactly like on the page you're currently viewing, which Material for MkDocs will make appear on hover:
-    hover:

     === "¶"